ucsb-cs156-s25/team02-s25-05/README.md

 # Brief overview of starter code

-TODO: remove this header and content of this section before submitting.
-However leave the section `# Overview of application` and its content intact.

 The starter code here starts with a base similar to `team01`, but with some extra frontend code on top of the of backend CRUD operations that were present in `team01`.